near/NEPs/specs/ChainSpec/Consensus.md

 A block `B` at height `h` that has some other block `B'` as its previous block must logically contain approvals of a form described in the next paragraph from block producers whose cumulative stake exceeds 2/3 of the total stake in the current epoch, and in specific conditions described in section [epoch switches](#epoch-switches) also the approvals of the same form from block producers whose cumulative stake exceeds 2/3 of the total stake in the next epoch.

-If a block to be produced will have height `h` and previous block `B'`, the approvals locically included in it must be an `Endorsement` with the hash of `B'` if and only if `h == B'.height + 1`, otherwise it must be a `Skip` with the height of `B'`.
+If a block to be produced will have height `h` and previous block `B'`, the approvals logically included in it must be an `Endorsement` with the hash of `B'` if and only if `h == B'.height + 1`, otherwise it must be a `Skip` with the height of `B'`.
 See [this section](#approval-condition) below for details on why the endorsements must contain the hash of the previous block, and skips must contain the height.

 Note that since each approval that is logically stored in the block is the same for each block producer (except for the `account_id` of the sender and the `signature`), it is redundant to store the full approvals.
 Instead physically we only store the signatures of the approvals.
 The specific way they are stored is the following: we first fetch the ordered set of block producers from the current epoch.
 If the block is on the epoch boundary and also needs to include approvals from the next epoch (see [epoch switches](#epoch-switches)), we add new accounts from the new epoch